rust-lang/rust/rfc.md

 * RFC discussion about the theoretical feasibility of the proposal.

-* Implementation of the proposal as a completely separate crates.io crate.
+* Implementation of the proposal as a completely separate crates.io crate, by refactoring existing libsyntax source code to produce a new tree.

 * A prototype implementation of the macro expansion on top of the new sytnax tree.

 * Additional round of discussion/RFC about merging with the mainline compiler.